 Lutein macular degeneration

 Lutein macular degeneration tells how an awful eye disease is largely preventable.
-Many and perhaps most noncommunicable conditions today are the result of either the vital phytochemicals, vitamins and minerals being refined out of good food or the preservatives and other substances added to it.
+Many and perhaps most noncommunicable conditions today are the result of either the vital phytochemicals, vitamins and minerals being refined out of good food or the preservatives and other toxic substances added.

 Some eleven million Americans suffer from age-onset macular degeneration.
 It's in many ways a disease of capillaries so those with chronically raised blood glucose are always affected too; advanced glycation products set up inflammatory changes in the retina.